Adopted Master Plan

 On June 20, 2016, Mukilteo City Council adopted the Japanese Gulch Master Plan.
-The adopted master plan provides a guiding direction to keep Japanese Gulch special while preserving and protecting the environment.
-This also includes plans for the 76th Street Trailhead to transition the former Highland Memorial Park into a park area to provide transition from the urban life to the Japanese Gulch Conservation Area.
+The master plan provides guidance for the development and preservation of Japanese Gulch Park.
+A feature of the plan is for the 76th Street Trailhead to transition the former Highland Memorial Park into a park area to ease the transition between the surrounding developed area and the park.

 Hiking in Japanese Gulch

-If you are interested in hiking in Japanese Gulch please see the interactive trail map to find a path!
+If you are interested in hiking in Japanese Gulch please see the MukMaps Interactive Trail Map to find a path!
 Most of the trails in Japanese Gulch include rolling hills or switchbacks and can be muddy at times.

 The City of Mukilteo disclaims any warranty of merchantability or warranty of fitness of these maps for any particular purpose, either expressed or implied.
 No representation or warranty is made concerning the accuracy, currency, completeness or quality of data depicted on these maps.
 Any user of these maps assumes all responsibility for the use thereof, and further agrees to hold the City of Mukilteo harmless from and against any damage, loss, or liability arising from any use of these maps.

 History of Japanese Gulch

 Mukilteo’s history of a passage port to the Snohomish River dramatically influenced the character of the settlement.
 The Mukilteo Lumber Company was established in 1903 and was later purchased by Crown Lumber in 1906.
 The lumber industry grew Mukilteo’s Japanese population to approximately 150 Japanese compared to approximately 200 Caucasian.
 The lumber industry provided the Japanese workers housing in what is now the “lower” Japanese Gulch.
 Following the closure of Crown Lumber Company in 1930, the vast majority of the Japanese community moved away.